psychemedia/winter-tales/src/gawain_notes.md

 So when she offers him the girdle one final time — "are you *sure* you won't take it?" —  he relents.
 But as he does so she begs him: "please don't tell my husband..."

-And with one last kiss, the third of the day, she departs.
+And with that, and with one last kiss, the third of the day, she departs.

-Gawain clothes himself quickly, in the richest of robes, the green belt hidden inside his robe, and heads off for the chapel, for confession, and absolution.
+Whether he needed a cold shower that day, I do not know, but he quickly clothes himself, in the richest of robes, the green belt hidden inside his robe, and heads off for the chapel, for confession, and absolution.
 And then, in a comforted mood, he heads off to find the ladies.

 __Back on the hunt,__ in the forest, the Lord and his men are still being led a merry chase by the wily fox.
 The fox eventually tires, and the Lord closes in.
 He swipes at it with his sword, but misses as it jumps away; but one of the dogs manages to catch hold, then another.
 The Lord shouts at the dogs, and reaching down  wrestles the fox away, before it's ripped to shreds.
 He holds it high, above his head: a trophy.
 A stinking, mangy, flea infested trophy, but a trophy nonetheless.
 And at last, __the kill horn is blown, and the hunt is ended__.

 As the night draws in, they set off back home.
-Barely has the Lord had time to entered the hall before Gawain jumps up from beside the fire and strides towards him, grabs his red bushy beard and kisses him three times.
+Barely has the Lord had time to entered the hall before Gawain jumps up from beside the fire and strides purposefully towards him, grabs his great big red bushy beard and kisses him three times.

 "By God, you've had some luck today":, says the Lord.
 "And all I have in return is this stinking fox", and he drops it to the floor.

 And with that, their game is over.
 The food is brought, but it's a quieter night than the nights before.
-In place of the singing, and the dancing, many tales were told, *and if I had the time I would tell some of them to you now, but I'm afraid I don't, so I won't.
+In place of the singing, and the dancing, many more tales were told, *and if I had the time I would tell some of them to you now, but I'm afraid I don't, so I won't.
 But if you come again, maybe...* And eventually, it's time for bed.
 Gawain thanks the Lord for his generosity, and checks again that someone will lead him to the Green Chapel in the morning.
 And with that agreed, Gawain takes his leave; and with a heavy he heart, he thanks the other guests too, for their hospitality, for making him so welcome, and they thank him in return.

 And so it is, with tapering torchlight, Gawain makes his way to bed.
 But who would expect our knight to sleep soundly, on such a night, given the challenge he must face in the morning?